mogui/mogui.github.com/_posts/2012-03-16-A-blog-post-about-a-script-to-write-blog-post.md

 ---

 I think it's quite self explainatory, am I wrong?
-fro the less smmarter minds this script will create a post suitable for jekyll automating the front matter and the date, title things.
+for the less smmarter minds this script will create a post suitable for jekyll automating the front matter and the date, title things.
 As I already said I'm lazy and everything that will let me write more things on this blog is kinda useful

 cya